Jimmyxichen/SARLANG-1M/README.md

 ***RGB Image Resources***

-To facilitate research for everyone interested in multimodal remote sensing foundation models, we provide the RGB image resources used in our paper on [HuggingFace](https://huggingface.co/datasets/YiminJimmy/SARLANG-1M/blob/main/RGBimages.zip).
+To facilitate future research in the field of multimodal remote-sensing foundation models, we provide the RGB image resources used in our paper on [HuggingFace](https://huggingface.co/datasets/YiminJimmy/SARLANG-1M/blob/main/RGBimages.zip).

 ***Text Annotations***